SlicerMorph/S_2020/Tech-Checkin.md

 <img src="extension_manager.png">

 4. Click on ALPACA (SlicerMorph->SlicerMorph Labs), this will download and install an external python library called *Open3D*.
 It is a large library and it may take 5-10 minutes to install, during which Slicer will look like it stalled.
 Be patient.
-[Mac users who are using versions earlier than 10.15, need to follow this instructions in their Python console.](https://discourse.slicer.org/t/cant-load-open3d/12950/6?u=muratmaga)
+[Mac users who are using MacOS earlier than 10.15, need to follow this instruction in their Python console.](https://discourse.slicer.org/t/cant-load-open3d/12950/6?u=muratmaga)

-5. Then go to Auto3Dgm, which will also download an external python library called Mosek.
+5. Go to Auto3Dgm, which will also download an external python library called Mosek.
 Mosek is a proprietary library and you will need a license to run.
 You can either request a free academic license for a year, or ask for a trial license for 30 days.
 Follow the license installation instructions at https://toothandclaw.github.io/installations. **HINT:** you can actually search for a file called *save_mosek_license_here* and copy the license file (mosek.lic) sent to you to the same place as this file.

 6. If you haven't encountered any issues, at this point you should be set.
 Please type these comments to your python window to double-check (there should no error messages):